How to install deb packages

 Note: This process only installs the downloaded .deb package.
 If the package has dependencies, you may need to install them as well.

-- Download your chosen .deb package via wget or another method
+2. Download your chosen .deb package via wget or another method.

-If you receive an error like the following:
+If you receive an error similar to the following;

 packagename depends on otherprogram (>= 1:0.0.0); however: Package otherprogram is not installed

-You'll most likely need to install the otherprogram(s) before you can continue to install your .deb package by typing apt-get install otherprogram (replace otherprogram with the program name)
+You'll most likely need to install the otherprogram(s) before you can continue to install your .deb package.

 How to install deb packages published under Using and Configuring Linux